luiscoco/HTML-CSS-JavaScript-sample3/README.md

 # Connecting the webpage with a Node.js server

+See the source code for this sample in this github repo: https://github.com/luiscoco/HTML-CSS-JavaScript-sample3

 ## 1. Projecst folders and files structure

 The project files have been extracted and the structure includes two main directories: **client** and **server**